ustcchx/hongxuchen.github.io/_pages/about.md

 I’m a junior student from School of the Gifted Young at University of Science and Technology of China(中科大少年班学院).
 My major is Data Science and Big Data Technology.

 My research interests involve multi-modal learning, efficient fine-tuning for large models and big data algorithms.
 I'm currently working in the [LUNA](https://luna.bdaa.pro) team at USTC as an undergraduate student.
-I really enjoy Hugging Face and often publish some interesting fine-tuned models or datasets on [it](https://huggingface.co/Daxuxu36).
+I really enjoy Hugging Face and often publish some interesting fine-tuned models or datasets in [my hugging face space](https://huggingface.co/Daxuxu36).

 CV: [Hongxu Chen CV](https://ustcchx.github.io/hongxuchen.github.io/files/CV_HongxuChen.pdf)
 Email: hongxuchen@mail.ustc.edu.cn